cityofaustin/atd-data-lake/docs/datasrc_bt.md

 The data stored within the table is documented on the [Socrata page](https://data.austintexas.gov/Transportation-and-Mobility/Bluetooth-Travel-Sensors-Individual-Address-Files-/qnpj-zrb9).
 Of particular note is:

-> "Device Address": The unique address of the device that was read by the field software.
+> "Device address": The unique address of the device that was read by the field software.
 For security, the source MAC address is discarded and replaced with a unique address that is reset daily.

-The [JSON export](defs/socrata-bt-iaf.json) also has the column definitions, under the "meta"."view"."columns" section.
+The [JSON export](defs/socrata-bt-iaf.json) also has the column definitions, under the `"meta"."view"."columns"` section.

-## ITMF: Individual Traffic Match Files
+## Individual Traffic Match Files (ITMF)

 ### Layer 1 Raw